deepakk-parmaar/etcd/Readme.md

 # etcd Command Line Interface (CLI)

 This is a Python-based command line interface (CLI) for interacting with etcd, a distributed key-value store.
-The CLI provides functionalities for checking connection, listing keys with a prefix, putting key-value pairs, getting values for keys, and deleting keys from etcd.
+The CLI provides functionalities for checking connection, getting all the key-value pairs, listing keys with a prefix, putting key-value pairs, getting values for keys, and deleting keys from etcd.

 ## Installation